"How do I move forward when I feel overwhelmed about career options?"

 3. Avoid the all-or-nothing thinking - it's not all doom or all positive, it's a grey in-between thing right now, and we can deal with that.

 10. Use me to help you move forward!
-My business started following the uncertainty and fear of the Christchurch earthquakes - I know the impact this had on young adults and my tools and services have helped many people across New Zealand, since that time.
-I keep young adults focused on the positives, on the fabulous attributes they have to offer and how they can find opportunities that bring them joy and purpose.
+My business started following the uncertainty and fear of the Christchurch earthquakes - I know the impact this event had on young adults and my tools and services have helped many people across New Zealand, since that time.
+I keep young adults focus on the positives, on the fabulous attributes they have to offer and how they can find opportunities that bring them joy and purpose.

 I'm Tracey Beard, the CEO (Chief Encouragement Officer) at Career Matters.